maboglia/CorsoJava/appunti/000_schema.md

 * Create an executable Java program with     a main class
 * Compile and run a Java program from     the command line
-* Create and import packagesWorking
+* Create and import packages

 ---

-## With Java Primitive Data Types and String APIsUsing
+## Working With Java Primitive Data Types and String APIs

 * Declare and initialize variables (including casting  and promoting primitive data types)
 * Identify the scope of variable